Haoran-S/SNMF/README.md

 # SNMF

-C code for our sBSUM algorithm (parallel version), to reproduce our works on SNMF research.
+MATLAB code for our BSUM algorithm, to reproduce our works on SNMF research.

-Simply configure and run our code, you will get the result for parallel sBSUM algorithm shown in section 5, fig. 5.
+Simply run fig6.m, you will get the result for figure 6 shown in section V (C)

 To get results for other figures, slightly modification may apply.

-To run our code, MPI need to be installed first.

-Our C codes need following data, which need to be generated first.

-problem dimension - 'dim.txt', ex.
-16242	 10

-problem matrix - 'dataM%d.txt', ex. y separate 16242 * (16242/y) matrix, where y denotes the number of processors we use.

-initial value - 'dataX.txt', ex. a random generated 16242 * 10 matrix

 References: